plone/plone.app.robotframework/docs/source/happy.rst

         Page should contain  Powered by Plone

 Robot is all about running test clauses called **keywords**.
-Every test case may contain one more keywords, which are run in serial -- usually until first of them fails.
+Every test case may contain one or more keywords, which are run sequentially -- usually until the first of them fails.

 Keywords are defined in **keywords libraries** and as **user keywords**.
 Keyword libraries can be Python libraries or XML-RPC-services.